 We collect, use and are responsible for certain personal information about you.
-When we do so we are subject to the General Data Protection Regulation, which applies across the European Union (including in the UK) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are subject to the General Data Protection Regulation, which applies across the European Union (and includes the UK) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 2. About us